biophotlumin/mint/docs/source/user_guide.rst

 The data extraction phase will also generate two .csv files :

-* Per phase parameters.csv : Transport parameters calculated for each phase of each trajectory.
+* ``Per phase parameters.csv`` : Transport parameters calculated for each phase of each trajectory.
-* Trajectory average parameters.csv : Transport parameters averaged from phases of each trajectory.
+* ``Trajectory average parameters.csv`` : Transport parameters averaged from phases of each trajectory.

 The statistical analysis phase will generate several files :

-* Barplots for each transport parameters, as .jpg files.
-* Boxplots for each transport parameters, as .jpg files.
+* **Barplots** for each transport parameters.
-* Dunn's test tables for each transport parameters, as .jpg files.
+* **Boxplots** for each transport parameters.
-* A single .txt file with the p-values for each transport parameters.
+* A single .txt file with the p-values for each transport parameters as well as some other statistics.

+Additionally, several dictionaries are dumped as .txt files :

+* ``log.txt`` contains some information about the run.
+* ``parameters.txt`` lists the parameters that were used.
+* ``settings.txt`` lists the settings that were used.
+* ``var.txt`` lists the variables statistically tested.

+In the case of a full run, the script will also generate a complete experiment report into a .pdf file.

 |